Kevin Federline: 1996–2004: Early career as a dancer

-For a number of years, he served as a backup dancer for Michael Jackson, Justin Timberlake, Destiny's Child, Pink, and LFO.
+2005–2009: Wrestling and musical debut

+Federline and his then-wife Britney Spears starred in UPN's reality television series Britney & Kevin: Chaotic (2005), which consisted of their home videos.
+The series chronicles the couple's relationship from their courtship, engagement and wedding.
+He was nominated for a Choice TV: Male Reality/Variety Star award for his role on Britney & Kevin: Chaotic at the 2005 Teen Choice Awards.
+He portrayed a hunter in a commercial for Britney Spears's fragrance "Fantasy".
+Federline appeared on the cover and a 12-page shoot for L'uomo Vogue, an Italian version of Men's Vogue, shot by Steven Meisel.
+He subsequently guest-starred as Cole "Pig" Tritt, an arrogant teenager who harasses investigators on a job, in an episode of CSI: Crime Scene Investigation (2006).
+He also appeared on NBC's game show 1 vs. 100 (2006), along with the cast of Las Vegas.
+In June 2006, he teamed up with Richard Branson to launch a "Pennies for a Purpose" campaign, which aimed to save the U.S. penny from annihilation.

 Federline initially released a download-only song, "Y'all Ain't Ready", and a physical single, "PopoZão" in 2006, shortly after his marriage to Spears.
 Following poor critical reaction, neither song was included on his debut album.
 Instead, the first official single was "Lose Control", which he premiered on the Teen Choice Awards show on the Fox network in late summer 2006.
 He released his debut album, Playing with Fire, on October 31, 2006, with the album being panned by critics.
 Federline has been signed to model for the Five Star Vintage line by the San Francisco-based Blue Marlin clothing company.
 The initial series of ads ran in August 2006 and was subsequently extended for Christmas 2006.
-The line he modeled for the fall 2006 was the top-selling line in Macy's, Kitson in Los Angeles, and Lord & Taylor.
+The line he modeled for the fall 2006 was the top-selling line in Macy's, Kitson, and Lord & Taylor.